GuccioGucci/yoke/README.md

 ## Lifecyle Hooks

 Additional actions can be performed hooking into particular lifecycle events.
 Script templates are expected to be found in `bin` folder, under current working-dir.
-As for canary releases script template, you can use values from value file, if set in the command line.
+As usual, you can use values from value file, if set in the command line.

 Currently the only supported hook is `post`, for post-deploy action: